$L^p$ Hardy inequalities with homogeneous weights: Introduction

-In this article, we deal with the case where, instead of the weight $1/|x|^{p+\alpha}$ on the left-hand side of \eqref{hardy-phi}, we consider a more general class of homogeneous functions of degree $-(p+\alpha)$, which may also have singularities along the rays starting at the origin.
+Motivated by these developments, in this article we consider a further generalisation.
+Instead of the radial weight $1/|x|^{p+\alpha}$ on the left-hand side of \eqref{hardy-phi}, we consider a more general class of homogeneous functions of degree $-(p+\alpha)$, which may also have singularities along the rays starting at the origin.
 More precisely, we look for a class of measurable functions $g$ on $\mathbb{S}^{N-1}$ so that the following inequality holds

 for some constant $C>0.$